tweerlei/plumber/README.md

---retry-delay=0               Wait this number of seconds before retrying failed messages --queue-size=10               Queue size for items passed between threads --primary-key=<arg>           Use the given attribute as primary key (defaults to 'id' for JDBC and '_id' for MongoDB) --select=[]                   Database fields to fetch, separated by commas --start-after=<arg>           Start after the given key --stop-after=<arg>            Stop after the given key --key-chars=<arg>             Use the given characters to generate keys (defaults to safe S3 chars) --assume-role=<arg>           AWS; Assume the given IAM role for all AWS operations --requester-pays              AWS: Requester pays access to S3 buckets --wait=1                      Kafka/SQS: Wait at most this number of seconds for a new message --follow                      Kafka/SQS: Keep polling for new messages
+--retry-delay=0               Wait this number of seconds before retrying failed messages --queue-size=10               Queue size for items passed between threads --primary-key=<arg>           Use the given attribute as primary key (defaults to 'id' for JDBC and '_id' for MongoDB) --select=<arg>                Database fields to fetch, separated by commas (defaults to selecting all fields) --start-after=<arg>           Start after the given key --stop-after=<arg>            Stop after the given key --key-chars=<arg>             Use the given characters to generate keys (defaults to safe S3 chars) --assume-role=<arg>           AWS: Assume the given IAM role for all AWS operations --requester-pays              AWS: Requester pays access to S3 buckets --wait=1                      Kafka/SQS: Wait at most this number of seconds for a new message --follow                      Kafka/SQS: Keep polling for new messages